seikoudoku2000/seikoudoku2000/README.md

 # Yosuke Tomita

-※ In the current company, using different github account
+※ In the previous company, using different github account
 https://github.com/cw-tomita

 ## Links